Science Curriculum Statement

 Each unit of work has a knowledge organiser created by staff, which includes key vocabulary, prior knowledge, new learning which will take place and expectations of sticky knowledge.

-In our lessons, wherever possible we;
+In our lessons, where possible we;

 Discuss previous knowledge which we aim to build on throughout each topic.